wrdv/wrdv.github.io/_testme/01-quick-start.md

   - Download the [latest release][latest-release] and install it manually using `Preferences` -> `Plugins` -> `Install plugin from disk...`
 {% endcomment %}
 2. Restart IDE.

+### Version Compatibility

+TestMe plugin is compatible with IntelliJ IDEA versions 14.x and above.

+If you're not sure wheather you're installed IDEA version is compatible - simply try to install the plugin following the instructions above.
+If you're version is not supported - the plugin is not expected to show up on the plugin repositories search page.